 We are creatures of comfort and habit.
 Though the joints and articulations of the body are capable of (literally) innumerable configurations, we tend to get comfortable as adults using the least amount of effort to move in predictable ways, which ultimately begins to limit and constrict us (and ultimately contribute to degeneration).
 This is your invitation to re-inhabit your kid body.
 Sit on the floor.
 (You will find yourself wanting to stretch, naturally.)
 Stretch your body long like a cat in bed before you start your day.

 Put on your favorite music (music with a stronger beat helps) and dance in your bedroom.
-Move those hips and booty EVERY single day.
-We tend to equate fluidity with sensual movement, so feel into your beautiful sensual pregnant self.
+Get the hips and booty moving.
+We tend to equate fluidity with sensual movement, so feel into your beautiful sensual pregnant self, even if it means faking it until you make it.
 Remember that pelvic floor disorder is most prevalent in western and european countries, where we sit in chairs a lot more and move (and squat and booty shake) a lot less.
 (Please start doing this now so I don't have to keep myself from saying "I told you so" in five, ten or twenty years.)

 Fourth change: RELAXATION as an essential practice

 Relaxation is not optional.
 It is an essential part of your movement practice just like the spaces between these words are essential to legibility and ease of reading.
 A day at the spa is luxurious and wonderful, but often expensive and impractical.
 But I highly recommend that you find a way to receive nurturing massage from a pregnancy-trained therapist (like me) whenever you can.
 Massage releases hormones of relaxation and contentment that even your baby will experience.
 (But avoid painful deep bodywork as any extended mama pain can potentially decrease oxygen to the baby.)